tldr-pages/tldr/pages/common/shasum.md

 `shasum --check {{list_file}}`

-- Check a list of sums but don't print OK for each successfully verified file:
+- Check a list of sums and only show a message for files for which verification fails:

 `shasum --check --quiet {{list_file}}`